smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 ### Overview of SR-IOV Device Plugin

 The Intel SR-IOV Network device plugin discovers and exposes SR-IOV network resources as consumable extended resources in Kubernetes.
 This works with SR-IOV VFs in both Kernel drivers and DPDK drivers.
-When a VF is attached with a kernel driver, the SR-IOV CNI plugin can be used to configure this VF in the Pod.
+When a VF is attached with a kernel driver, the SR-IOV CNI plugin can be used to configure this VF in the pod.
 When using the DPDK driver, a VNF application configures this VF as required.

 ![SR-IOV Device plugin](multussriov-images/sriov-dp.png)